Steve Earle: 1974–1999

 In the 1980s, Earle returned to Nashville once again and worked as a songwriter for the publishers Roy Dea and Pat Carter.
-A song he co-wrote, "When You Fall in Love," was recorded by Johnny Lee and made number 14 on the country charts in 1982.
+A song he co-wrote, "When You Fall in Love," was recorded by Johnny Lee and made No. 14 on the country charts in 1982.
 Carl Perkins recorded Earle's song "Mustang Wine," and two of his songs were recorded by Zella Lehr.
 Later, Dea and Carter created an independent record label called LSI, and invited Earle to begin recording his own material on their label.
 Connie Smith recorded Earle's composition "A Far Cry from You" in 1985, which reached a minor position on the country charts, as well.

 Earle released an EP called Pink & Black in 1982, featuring the Dukes.
 Acting as Earle's manager, John Lomax sent the EP to Epic Records, and they signed Earle to a recording contract in 1983.
 In 1983, Earle signed a record deal with CBS and recorded a "neo-rockabilly album."

 After losing his publishing contract with Dea and Carter, Earle met producer Tony Brown, and after severing his ties with Lomax and Epic Records, obtained a seven-record deal with MCA Records.
 Earle released his first full-length album, Guitar Town, on MCA Records in 1986.
-The title track became a top-10 single in 1986 and his song "Goodbye's All We've Got Left" reached the top 10 in 1987.
-That same year, he released a compilation of earlier recordings, entitled Early Tracks, and an album with the Dukes, called Exit 0, which "received critical acclaim" for its blend of country and rock.
+The title track became a Top 10 single in 1986, and his song "Goodbye's All We've Got Left" reached the Top 10 in 1987.
+That same year, he released a compilation of earlier recordings, titled Early Tracks, and an album with the Dukes, called Exit 0, which "received critical acclaim" for its blend of country and rock.

 Earle released Copperhead Road on Uni Records in 1988, which was characterized as "a quixotic project that mixed a lyrical folk tradition with hard rock and eclectic Irish influences such as The Pogues, who guested on the record."
 The album's title track portrays a Vietnam veteran who uses his family background in running moonshine to become a marijuana grower/seller.
 It was Earle's highest-peaking song to date in the United States, and it had sold 1.1 million digital copies there as of September 2017.